-In 2003, Boston Properties, Inc. transitioned to using solely restricted stock units, as opposed to stock options and restricted stock, awarded under the 1997 Stock Incentive Plan, as its primary vehicle for employee equity compensation.
+In 2003, we transitioned to using solely restricted stock units, as opposed to stock options and restricted stock, awarded under the 1997 Stock Incentive Plan, as amended and restated on January 24, 2000, as our primary vehicle for employee equity compensation.
 Employees vest in restricted stock unit awards over a five year term.
-Restricted stock and restricted stock units are measured at fair value on the date of grant based on the number of shares granted and the price of Boston Properties, Inc.'s common stock on the date of grant as quoted on the New York Stock Exchange.
-We recognize such value as an expense ratably over the corresponding employee service period.
+Restricted stock and restricted stock units are measured at fair value on the date of grant based on the number of shares granted and the price of our common stock on the date of grant as quoted on the New York Stock Exchange.
+Such value is recognized as an expense ratably over the corresponding employee service period.
 To the extent restricted stock or restricted stock units are forfeited prior to vesting, the corresponding previously recognized expense is reversed as an offset to "Stock-based compensation."
 Stock-based compensation associated with restricted stock units was \$1.2 million during the year ended December 31, 2002.
 Stock-based compensation associated with approximately \$6.1 million of restricted stock units which were granted in January 2003 will be incurred as such restricted stock units vest in years 2006 through 2008.